Trail Damage Winners

 The best Trail Damage of 2006 goes to Monica running Liberty Trail on May 14th, 2006.
 Her trail damage included a broken front u-joint and stub shaft, broken front ring and pinion gears, exploded power steering box, blown tire bead, broken spare tire carrier, ripped soft top, and a broken sway bar disconnect.
 That trail will find your weaknesses!

-The best Trail Damage recovery of 2004 goes to Derek running Golden Spike on May 15th, 2004.
-On October 26, 2003, the Body Snatcher obstacle claimed Derek's axle shaft and he had to leave his Grand Cherokee overnight.
-Now again in 2004 this trail caused damage.
-He got too far into a tree and dented and scraped his passenger side from front to back, then lost a spring in the Golden Crack, then Body Snatcher once again got him by ripping off his CB antenna and giving him a couple more scrapes.
-That trail hates you, Derek!
+The best Trail Damage of 2004 goes to Derek running Golden Spike on May 15th.
+On October 26, 2003, Body Snatcher claimed Derek's axle shaft and he had to leave his Grand Cherokee overnight.
+In 2004, a tree and dented and scraped his passenger side, then he lost a spring in the Golden Crack, and then Body Snatcher once again got him.

 The strangest and most severe Trail Damage of 2003 was to Adam's TJ at Saran Wrap on July 12th, 2003.
 He got his front wheels lodged under the lip of a rock and when he tried to pop over it his back wheels kept going while his front wheels stayed put.
 The end result was a busted axle, but Adam put it back together enough to get back to town.
 Nice job!